mscheetz/FileRepository/README.md

 # FileRepository
-Read/Write/Validate to file built using .net core
+Read/Write/Validate to file built using .Net Standard